fossterer/NuTrack/app/src/main/java/com/fossterer/nutrack/database.md

 - A meal can have any no. of items -- storing JSON in a column means *not searchable* (eg. How many times in a week certain food has been eaten? etc.)
                                     -- having another 'meals' table leads to multiple entries of same itemNam-quantity pairs but with different unique ids

-Is a relational model itself an icorrect choice for this problem?
+Is a relational model itself an incorrect choice for this problem?
 Should 'SharedPreferences' API of Android be used? -- Can you *JOIN* when needed in this case?
 (or) should we use a non-Relational database inside Android?
     - We might look into "Realm" as a potential provider of non-relational databse.